wesleyboar/DS-User-Guide/user-guide/docs/managingdata/datatransfer.md

 <img alt="Upload Complete" src="../imgs/jupyterbrowser-5.png" style="width: 50%; margin: 10px 10px 20px;">

-If you would like to upload an entire folder, please use one of the large data transfer methods listed in the <a href="../datatransfer">Data Transfer Guide</a>.
+If you would like to upload an entire folder, please use one of the large data transfer methods listed in this guide.